Find Gun Policy Facts

 Global Impact of Gun Violence

 “The death toll from small arms dwarfs that of all other weapons systems — and in most years greatly exceeds the toll of the atomic bombs that devastated Hiroshima and Nagasaki.
-In terms of the carnage they cause, small arms, indeed, could well be described as ‘weapons of mass destruction’.” — Kofi Annan, Secretary-General of the United Nations 1
+In terms of the carnage they cause, small arms, indeed, could well be described as ‘weapons of mass destruction’.” — Kofi Annan, UN Secretary-General, March 20001

 Small arms, commonly known as firearms or guns,2 are used to kill as many as 1,000 people each day.3 4 Millions more are wounded, or their lives upended when access to development aid, markets, health, education and human rights is disrupted by people with guns.5

-For more information on armed violence and gun control laws in each country and territory, use the search tools in the left hand column.
+For more information on armed violence and gun control in each country and territory, please use the search tools in the left hand column.

 Short References